CreeperLin/Arch2018/README.md

 #### Simulation

 modify and run script

     ./run_test.sh testname

 This will first build the testcase and then run custom commands for simulation.

 You can also use custom Makefile to run testcases.

+Testcases with input are currently unsupported in simulation, use testcases with no input instead.

 #### FPGA testing